Taiwan (Chinese Taipei)

 American Support for Taiwan

 The continued American support for Nationalists led to another great injustice.
 Despite China's great size in both area and population, she had to wait eleven years before being given a seat at the United Nations .
 When the UN was founded in 1945 the Republic of China (Nationalists) were quite naturally chosen as the representatives of China, and despite their defeat and exile to Taiwan, America blocked any change to their status.
 It was not until October 25, 1971 that the United Nations recognized the Communist Beijing regime (People's Republic of China) as the representatives of the Chinese People (USA was one of 35 nations still opposed to their admission).
 Now the tables have turned, it was China that blocked Taiwan holding a seat at the United Nations in 2007 on the basis that there is only ‘one China’.
-You will still hear the term ‘One China policy’ mentioned; it neatly encapsulated the view that either the People's Republic is China or Taiwan is China and not both.
-The One China policy is also used to prevent the establishment of Taiwan as a separate nation state.
+You will still hear the term ‘One China policy’ mentioned; it neatly encapsulated the view that either the People's Republic is China or Taiwan is China but it cannot be both.
+The One China policy is also used to prevent the recognition of Taiwan as a separate nation state.

 In the period 1970 to 1990 Taiwan became a very successful Asian economy with GDP second only to Japan.
 There were 30 years of steady economic growth.
 It was investment from America that helped build up advanced technological industries.
 Many goods were stamped with ‘Republic of China’ to note their origin.
 This experience was not lost on politicians in Beijing, as it proved that rapid development in Asia was possible.
 Nowadays, this has taken another turn, as it is the wealthy Taiwanese who have poured investment into China.

 Chiang Kaishek died in Taiwan in 1975, just a year before his chief adversary Chairman Mao Zedong.
-He was eventually succeeded as President of the Republic of China by his son Chiang Ching-kuo .
+He was succeeded as President of the Republic of China by his son Chiang Ching-kuo .
 Chiang Kaishek wished for his remains to be buried in China but perhaps at last signaling the end of the Nationalist KMT dream of re-taking the mainland they were interred on Taiwan in 2004.
 His son took Taiwan on a reformist trajectory.
 Martial Law instigated by Chiang Kaishek continued in Taiwan until 1987, since then there has been a gradual move to democracy with relatively free and fair elections.

 tea, Taiwan, people, mountains